Worst to First Jerseys: New Jersey Devils

 And it’s been doing its job for almost a quarter century now: simple, straight-forward, standard, no gimmicks, no frills.
 And that’s also a perfect representation of Lou Lamoriello’s era with the team, which has easily been the team/franchise’s most successful era as well, with Cup wins in 1995, 2000, and 2003.

 That could also be a rub against this jersey though.
 There’s nothing here that pushes it to greatness – no risks taken, nothing innovative – just a simple, classic design that keeps things focused on things other than the jerseys.
-And it’s the best thing they’ve ever worn.
+But it’s still the best thing they’ve ever worn.